sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

     :::image type="content" source="..//storage/blobs/media/storage-quickstart-blobs-dotnet/sign-in-visual-studio-account-small.png" alt-text="Screenshot showing the account selection.":::

-## Send messages to the queue
+## Send messages to the topic

-This section shows you how to create a .NET console application to send messages to a Service Bus queue.
+This section shows you how to create a .NET console application to send messages to a Event Grid topic.

 > [!NOTE]
 > This quick start provides step-by-step instructions to implement a simple scenario of sending a batch of messages to a Service Bus queue and then receiving them.
 For more samples on other and advanced scenarios, see [Service Bus .NET samples on GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples).